Yunseo-Han/Breakout/README.md

 # Block-Breaker
-Unity block breaker game with physics, particle effects, and sound.
+Unity block breaker game with physics and sound.